 Full-time students complete the program in two calendar years (e.g. August 2017 – August 2019).
 Full-time enrollment includes summer during both years.We do not admit part-time students.
 On occasion, when emergencies or other personal circumstances warrant it, students sometimes take a leave of absence or reduce their courseload, but we do not admit students with the option to take courses part-time and extend their time to graduate.

 - Where can I get information about financial aid?

 Financial Aid for applied masters programs is limited.
 To learn about financial aid, go to www.graduate.ucf.edu

 - Do I need to have an undergraduate degree in psychology?

 Not absolutely, but the overwhelming majority of students admitted to the program do have undergraduate degrees in psychology.
 However, we have occasionally admitted students with degrees in other areas.
 The key is preparation in psychology: review the admission requirements to see what areas we would like to see you cover.
 To be a competitive applicant, we expect you to have at least 15 credit hours in psychology coursework and have classes such as abnormal, personality, developmental/child psychopathology, social, and research methods.

-- What is the minimum undergraduate Grade Point Average (GPA) that you
+- What is the minimum undergraduate Grade Point Average (GPA) that you will consider?